-You can do this in a totally dark room, with or without a safelight, even in a closet.
+You can load the camera in any totally dark room, even a closet.
 Be sure no light comes in at the bottom of the door (lay a towel or rug at the gap).
+Windows can be covered with two or three black plastic trash bags (left flat and taped to window frame.)